dg-infrastructure/terragrunt-scale-catalog/stacks/azure/gitlab/pipelines-bootstrap/README.md

 - Entra ID Application for plan operations
 - Service Principal for the application
 - Flexible Federated Identity Credential (allows any branch on a given project to assume the role)
+- Custom role definition with read-only permissions for Azure resources
-- Default Reader role assignment at subscription level
+- Custom role assignment at subscription level
-- Default Contributor role assignment to state storage
+- Contributor role assignment to state storage account (scoped for security)

 ### OIDC Resources for Apply Operations

 - Entra ID Application for apply operations
 - Service Principal for the application
 - Static Federated Identity Credential (main branch only)
+- Custom role definition with full management permissions for bootstrap resources
-- Default Contributor role assignment to state storage
+- Custom role assignment at subscription level

 ## Usage